Women in colorful clothing tending to cabbage plants in a lush green field.

 GESI Component

-In response to the feminization of agriculture in our project areas, RERAS adopts a gender-sensitive approach to support the women who have become the primary agricultural labor force.
-Our gender equality and social inclusion (GESI) initiatives aim to lighten their workload by introducing accessible farming technologies and ensuring their active participation in decision-making processes.
+RERAS adopts a gender-sensitive approach to support the women who have become the primary agricultural labor force.
+Our gender equality and social inclusion (GESI) initiatives aim to reduce their workload by introducing accessible farming technologies and ensuring their active participation in decision-making processes.
 The project is dedicated to providing women with the tools, equipment, and financial resources they need, with a focus on facilitating access to credit.
 By prioritizing women in our programs, RERAS strives to address the challenges of agricultural labor intensification due to male outmigration, aiming for at least 70% of our supported entrepreneurs to be women.
 This approach not only empowers women but also promotes a more inclusive development in the agricultural sector.

 Project Details: